Bishop Sutton

-Bishop Sutton is a village on the northern slopes of the Mendip Hills, within the affluent Chew Valley in Somerset.
-It lies east of Chew Valley Lake and north east of the Mendip Hills, approximately ten miles south of Bristol on the A368, Weston-super-Mare to Bath road.
-Bishop Sutton and the neighbouring village of Stowey form the civil parish of Stowey Sutton.
+Bishop Sutton is a village on the northern slopes of the Mendip Hills, within the affluent Chew Valley in Somerset, England.
+It lies east of Chew Valley Lake and north east of the Mendip Hills, approximately 10 mile south of Bristol on the A368, Weston-super-Mare to Bath road.
+Bishop Sutton and the neighbouring village of Stowey form the civil parish of Stowey-Sutton.

-The village has a large village hall, a public house (The Red Lion), an organic culinary school and bed and breakfast (Meadow View), a small supermarket, several shops including a Post Office within the village store, a tennis club and a caravan park.
+The village has a large village hall, a public house (The Red Lion), an organic culinary school and bed and breakfast (Meadow View), a small supermarket, several shops including a post office within the village store, a tennis club and a caravan park.
 Next to the village hall are sports pitches where Bishop Sutton F.C. play.
-The lake is a popular place for children, adults and the elderly alike with beautiful views and entertainment such as fishing and sailing.
-There is a museum and tea shop on one side of the lake and a restaurant on the other.

 The main industry in the village was a coal mine owned by J. Lovell & Sons from 1835 to 1929, which was part of the Somerset coalfield.
 There was also a large flour mill, part of which was converted into flats.

 History

 Coal mining

-Much of the exploratory survey work which identified the geology of the area was carried out by William Smith, who became known as the "Father of English Geology", building on earlier work in the same area by John Strachey, who lived at Sutton Court.
+Much of the exploratory survey work which identified the geology of the area was carried out by William Smith, who became known as the "father of English geology", building on earlier work in the same area by John Strachey, who lived at Sutton Court.

 The Pensford coal basin lies in the northern area of the Somerset coalfield around Bishop Sutton, Pensford, Stanton Drew, Farmborough and Hunstrete.

 The date for the first pits around Bishop Sutton are uncertain but there was at least one before 1719.
 By 1824 a collection of four bell pits were identified in field tithe No 1409, and four shaft pits in field tithe No 1428, but they were no longer working.

-The Old Pit, which was also known as Sutton Top Pit or Upper Sutton Pit, was dug before 1799 and owned by Lieutenant Henry Fisher, who sold it in 1821 to Robert Blinman Dowling and several seams of coal were identified and exploited.
-After Dowling's death the Old Pit was sold to Mr. T.T.
+The Old Pit, which was also known as Sutton Top Pit or Upper Sutton Pit, was dug before 1799 and owned by Henry Fisher, who sold it in 1821 to Robert Blinman Dowling and several seams of coal were identified and exploited.
+After Dowling's death the Old Pit was sold to T.T.
 Hawkes in 1852, but he defaulted on the payments and it was sold in 1853 to William Rees-Mogg (an ancestor of William Rees-Mogg) and his associates.
 The shaft reached a depth of 304 ft, but went out of production by 1855, when the "New" Pit which had been sunk in the early 19th century but then closed, was reopened and deepened to exploit deeper seams.
 The New Pit had two shafts of 4 ft diameter, one for winding and one for pumping.
 In 1896 it was owned by F. Spencer, New Rock Colliery, and in 1908 by Jesse Lovell and Sons.
 The pit finally closed in 1929.